 Highlighting

-This section will focus on some of the ways in which geometry can be highlighted as well as a strategy to manage highlighting easily.
+After a selection is performed, it is usually necessary to provide visual feedback to the user regarding what was selected.
+This section will focus on how to implement efficient highlighting.
 The details of how to represent highlighting are up to the developer.
 You could choose to modify the object’s color, line weight, face pattern, visibility, shading mode, or any combination of these and other attributes.
 You must also choose the highlight algorithm, which is discussed below.

 Defining a Named Style